Welcome

 The victims of this horrific tragedy,

-their families and the whole of New Zealand.
+the whole of New Zealand.

 May your grace and power surround us all.